www.houstontx.gov > About Houston > Sports & Recreation

 • In basketball we have the Houston Rockets, two-time NBA champions.

-• In soccer, we have the 2006 MLS champions the Houston Dynamo
+• In soccer, we have the 2006 and 2007 MLS champions the Houston Dynamo

-• The Rockets, Comets, and Aeros moved to Toyota Center, which opened in Fall 2003, near the Convention Center and Convention Center Hotel
+• The Rockets moved to Toyota Center, which opened in Fall 2003, near the Convention Center and Convention Center Hotel

 • In baseball we have the Houston Astros, who've played at Minute Maid Park since March 2000.

-• Houston's NFL team, the Houston Texans, held their first game in August 2002 in Reliant Stadium.
+• Houston's NFL team, the Houston Texans, held their first game in August 2002 in NRG Stadium.

-Houston hosted Super Bowl XXXVIII on February 1, 2004.
-And Houston has recently hosted the baseball (2004 at Minute Maid Park) and basketball (2005 at the Toyota Center) All Star Games, while Reliant Stadium will be the venue for the 2011 NCAA Final Four..
+Houston hosted Super Bowl XXXVIII on February 1, 2004 at NRG Stadium, while Rice Stadium hosted Super Bowl VIII on January 13, 1974.
+And Houston has been selected as host city of the baseball (2004 at Minute Maid Park) and basketball (2005 and 2013 at the Toyota Center) All Star Games, along with home games for Games 3 and 4 of the 2005 World Series versus the Chicago White Sox, while NRG Stadium is the venue for the 2011 and 2016 NCAA Final Four and the 2017 Super Bowl.

 Colleges and universities in the Houston area have a number of well-loved teams, including football, baseball, basketball and track and field.
 Some of Houston's major collegiate teams are: